What is data analytics?

 Data scientists collect, clean, and explain data using their programming skills to tweak and adjust statistical and mathematical models applied to the acquired data.

 Data analysts are proficient in intermediate statistics and the language of databases for querying, such as SQL.
 They also have some skills in a programming language or two but primarily use them for cleaning and normalizing data.
-Querying and communication skills are the top requirements for data analysts.
+Asking lots of questions and having communication skills are the top requirements for data analysts.
 They are also skilled Excel users.
 A data analyst searches for answers, insights, and patterns in the data, often using business intelligence software.

 In short, a data analyst is a gatekeeper over an organization’s data, helping stakeholders to understand data to make strategic business choices.